neondatabase/website/content/docs/manage/projects.md

 A Neon account can have multiple projects.

 Each Neon project is created with a dedicated Neon compute instance.
-During the Technical Preview, a Neon compute instance is deployed with PostgreSQL 14.5 by default, 1 vCPU, and 256MB of RAM.
+During the Technical Preview, a Neon compute instance is deployed with PostgreSQL 14.5, 1 vCPU, and 256MB of RAM.
 If preferred, you can select PostgreSQL 15 during project creation.
-For more information about limits associated with the Technical Preview, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier).
+For more information about limits associated with Neon's Technical Preview, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier).

 A project is the top-level object in the Neon object hierarchy.

 Each Neon project is created with a branch called `main`, which is the project's root branch.
 A project may contain additional branches created from the root branch or from a previously created branch.
-For information about Neon's branching feature, see {Branching](../../conceptual-guides/branching).
+For information about Neon's branching feature, see [Branching](../../conceptual-guides/branching).

 A project's root branch is created with a default database, also called `main`.
-This database and every database created in Neon contains a `public` schema.
-As with any standalone PostgreSQL installation, tables and other objects are created in the `public` schema by default.
+This database and all databases created in Neon contain a `public` schema.
+Tables and other objects are created in the `public` schema by default.
 For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.

-A project is created with two database users by default.
+A project is created with two database users by default:

 - A user that takes its name from your Neon account (the Google, GitHub, or partner account that you signed up with).
 - A `web_access` user, which is used for passwordless authentication and by the Neon SQL Editor.
 The `web_access` user cannot be modified or deleted.

-Additional database users can be added to the root branch or a child branch.
+Additional database users can be added to a project's root branch or child branches.

 ## Create a project